Chemicals Regulation Policy Unit

 - Reviewing the Dangerous Substances Acts 1972 and 1979.

-The Chemicals Helpdesk of the Health and Safety Authority can answer any questions you may have; they can be contacted at email@example.com.
+If you have any queries or require assistance the Health and Safety Authority can be contacted at email@example.com

 For older news please see our Archived Updates and Notifications page.